 Q: Who can access Virtual Desktop?

-A: All current faculty, staff, and registered students, both undergraduate/graduate, can access Virtual Desktop using their BGM or Pods username/password combination.
-Pods username/password is recommended.
+A: All current faculty, staff, and registered students, both undergraduate/graduate, can access Virtual Desktop using their BU username/password combination.

 Q: Can I store data or files on Virtual Desktop?

-A: Once you log-in, using your Computer Account (PODS) username/password, you would have access to your own C, U-Drive or S drive on the server.
+A: Once you log-in using your BU username/password combination, you would have access to your own C, U-Drive or S drive on the server.
 These drives would be pre-fixed with your username and easily identifiable.
 All other drives without prefix of your username are virtual drives and nothing should be saved there as the system is deleted upon logoff.
-Google Drive can also be used to store your files- Students, faculty, and staff have access to unlimited storage.
+Google Drive can also be used to store your files - students, faculty, and staff have access to unlimited storage.
 You can also use a USB flash drive to save your data (not for web access).

 Q: Can I print my output or results from the Virtual Desktop?

 A: Printing can be done utilizing Print@Binghamton.
 If you want to print to a printer other than a Print@Binghamton printer, you will need to save your output and then print it to your printer.